How to Integrate Synaptica with the Squirro Classifier#

 Before setting up the integration, ensure you have:

-Graphite API v2 access - Your Synaptica installation must support Graphite API v2
+Graphite API v2 access - Synaptica instance with support for Graphite API v2.

-API credentials - Username and password for Graphite API access
+API credentials - Username and password for the Graphite API access.

 Integration Configuration Options#

-Server-level integrations apply to all projects on the Squirro server.
-This option is recommended when:
+Server-Level Integration (integrations.graphite.server) - Server-level integrations apply to all projects on the Squirro server and are recommended for:

 Step-by-Step Configuration#